DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 At second, remember to turn the _Depth of Field_ slider all the way down in the in-game settings _Display_ section.
 Then continue with configurations below.

-* **Cond.
-Expressions** - Disable out of stamina, in pain, headache/diseased expressions.
-It will look odd if our character is constantly sad and in pain.
 * **Diziet’s Auto Outfits** - In configuration settings, check the option to unset all hotkeys for this mod.
 The mod's main functionality doesn't even need them and it allows us to use them for different mods.
 * **End Times** - Lock the slider to not be tempted to change the final